 This functionality can come in very useful when, for example, reporting on the current quarter and wanting the starting point to be the end of the previous quarter.
 If it’s Q3 and you want the Q3 start point to the end Q2 end point.

-Filter without impacting the totals
+Apply Tableau Filter without changing the totals

 In this example the goal is to find all companies with a count of employees in 2010 and to compare the evolution of this count over the years before and after 2010.
 In other words if a company had X or more employees in 2010 display it AND also display the data of other years.
 This is hard to explain, the below workings should make things clearer.